 The motion to dismiss and motion for summary judgment both present a chance to end the case.
 If you’re the movant, like Vera, strike hard, but be sure you’re striking at the right thing.
 If you’re the non-movant, know that neither of these motions is easy to get.
 So, keep your head up, and don’t get punched out by a blow you didn’t even know could happen.

-Below is additional reading about the motion to dismiss and motion for summary judgment
+Below is additional reading to help you understand the motion to dismiss and motion for summary judgment:

 - Keeping Your Motion To Dismiss On A Leash